weng-lab/libzdock/docs/README.md

-For ZDOCK constraint based filtering, the two sets of columns refer to atoms in the first and the second structure respectively, whereas for M-ZDOCK where only one structure is operated on, boths sets of columns refer to the same single structure.
+For ZDOCK constraint based filtering, the two sets of columns refer to atoms in the first and the second structure respectively, whereas for M-ZDOCK where only one structure is operated on, both sets of columns refer to the same single structure.

 Example constraints file:
 ```